Master of Science Program

 - Choose the most appropriate method to solve a particular computational problem;

 - Apply relevant software tools, computer languages, data models, and computational environments for modelling and visualization;

-- Contribute in the development of the next-generation scientific computing software competitive with or superior than the existing examples of software in critical and emerging application fields (such as oil and gas, material design, Big Data, aerospace, and pharma);
+- Contribute to the development of next-generation scientific computing software competitive with or superior than the existing examples of software in critical and emerging application fields (such as oil and gas, material design, big data, aerospace, and pharma);

 - Integrate different components of computational tools and HPC hardware to produce computational solutions for real-world tasks;